pascalgolec/StructuralDDP.jl/README.md

 This package solves and simulates discrete dynamic choice models with value function iteration.

-$\alpha$
+V(s_t, a_t, α)

 ## Problem definition

 Each discrete dynamic problem has can be written in the fol

 Each discrete dynamic problem has